 While cute windowsill herb gardens have their place, perennial herb gardens offer both chefs and gardeners a lot more options.
 Perennial herbs offer fresh spring and summer flavors along with attractive flowers and foliage that look as good in the garden as they taste in the kitchen.
 What's the best thing about perennial herbs?
 They persist from year to year so you can enjoy them again and again without replanting them every spring.

 If desired, you can also enjoy fresh herbs in the winter.
-While most culinary herbs go dormant during the winter months, you can still enjoy them if you plan ahead and dry some of your herbs in the fall.
+While many culinary herbs go dormant during the winter months, you can still enjoy them if you plan ahead and dry some of your herbs in the fall.
 To do so, simply cut off a few stems, bunch them together in small bundles and hang them upside down in a dark, warm and well-ventilated space.
 When the leaves have dried out, pluck them from the stem, crush them and store them in airtight containers until it's time to use them.

-If you cook and garden in USDA hardiness zones 4 through 8, chives (Allium schoenoprasum) are a must-have.
+If you cook and garden in USDA hardiness zones 4 through 8, chives (Allium schoenoprasum) are a must-have perennial herb.
 These long, grasslike stalks reach heights of about 28 inches tall and are topped with attractive purple flowers in April and May.
 Most gardeners grow chives for the slight onion flavor of the stems, but the plant's flowers are also edible — and make for a great garnish.